2025–26 Youngstown State Penguins men's basketball team

-The 2025–26 Youngstown State Penguins men's basketball team represents Youngstown State University during the 2025–26 NCAA Division I men's basketball season.
-The Penguins, led by second-year head coach Ethan Faulkner, play their home games at the Beeghly Center located in Youngstown, Ohio as members of the Horizon League.
+The 2025–26 Youngstown State Penguins men's basketball team represented Youngstown State University during the 2025–26 NCAA Division I men's basketball season.
+The Penguins, led by second-year head coach Ethan Faulkner, played their home games at the Beeghly Center in Youngstown, Ohio as members of the Horizon League.

 Previous season

 The Penguins finished the 2024–25 season 21–13, 13–7 in Horizon League play, to finish in fourth place.
-They lost to Robert Morris in the championship game of the Horizon League tournament.
+They were defeated by Robert Morris in the championship game of the Horizon League tournament.